lmas/thesis/thesis.typ

 \

-The thesis is written using https://typst.app/ and can be compiled by running (while inside the repo's root directory):
+This thesis uses https://typst.app/ for typesetting and the following command can compile the final document (while inside the repository's root directory):

 ```sh
 typst compile thesis.typ